 Venom immunotherapy is a treatment that desensitizes you to the venom, so that any future insect stings should not cause as severe of a reaction.
 It is shown to be a very effective treatment for allergy to stinging insects.
 Patients who might have insect sting allergies should visit an allergist in NYC and consider venom immunotherapy.

-If you think you are allergic to insects or other pests, the allergists at the New York Allergy & Sinus Centers are here to help.
+If you think you are allergic to insects or other pests, the allergists at the NY Allergy & Sinus Centers are here to help.
 We can provide allergy testing and help you find fast relief.
 We have five convenient allergy testing centers and see patients from all over the NYC metropolitan area: Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 Call us today @ 212-686-4448 for more information.